 7. LIU Brooklyn Blackbirds (7-12, 2-4)

 It's been a disappointing season thus far for LIU Brooklyn.
 They have represented the NEC in the NCAA Tournament for the last three years, but the graduation of four starters coupled with the loss of senior forward Julian Boyd to an ACL injury has really hurt the team.
-Senior guard Jason Brickman is leading the nation in assists per game at 9.8, but the team lacks a dominant scorer.
+Senior point guard Jason Brickman is leading the nation in assists per game at 9.8, but the team lacks a dominant scorer.
 There is plenty of time to make up ground, but early losses to conference favorites Wagner and Bryant aren't helping.
 They still have to play Robert Morris twice, and have home games against the aforementioned favorites.

 Last Week: L 87-79 at Bryant, W 75-71 vs Mount St. Mary's